 When he dropped the line, the voices stopped.
 Relieved, he glanced over and saw the second man was picking up a long stick.
 At the last moment, he realized the stick was a rifle.
 As his eyes widened in surprise, he opened his mouth to say something…and fell backwards.
 The shot echoed across the lake, but Bill was dead before he hit the water.

 Chloe Lawson pulled over to the side of the road and unfolded the map again.
 She had to be close.
 She’d been driving since early morning and it was only supposed to be a six-hour trip.

 Her cat mewed once.
 Looking back at the carrier, Chloe replied, “I know, Ginger.
 We’ll be there soon.”
 She turned the map around and tried again, then ran a hand through her long brown hair.
 “This is hopeless.
 There isn’t enough detail to see anything but the main road.
 We’ll have to stop and ask at the next place that’s open.”

 She pulled onto the road again and a few minutes later, saw a sign for a restaurant up ahead.
 As she took the turn, she could see a large log building with a parking lot all along the front.
 Pulling into a parking space by the main door, she noticed there weren’t many other vehicles.

 “It probably gets busier in the evening,” she mused.
-“I’ll be right back,” she told the Calico cat.
+“I’ll be right back,” she told the orange and white cat.
 Ginger looked at her for a moment, then turned around and curled up with her back to Chloe.

 “Tough crowd,” Chloe said, smiling slightly.
 She knew Ginger was a bit spoiled, but she was also a very smart and normally sweet cat.